Loading tech stack...

 A specialist product platform with payments, fulfilment, and account logic built in.

 Jambalom was built as a proper transaction-based product platform for a niche commercial offer.
-The job was not simply to present the product well, but to support the operational side of selling it: checkout, payments, user accounts, fulfilment, serial number delivery, promotions, and customer handling.
-It is the kind of work that shows I can design and ship systems with real backend logic, structured data models, and production concerns from end to end.
+The job was not simply to present the product well, but to support the operational side of selling it: checkout, payments, user accounts, fulfilment, licence delivery, promotions, and customer handling.
+It is the kind of work that shows I can design and ship production systems with real backend logic, structured data models, and day-to-day operating concerns.

 Talk about ecommerce delivery